Pajn/Neo4jDart/README.md

         'dart': { 'name': 'Dart' },
         'neo4j': { 'name': 'Neo4j' },
       });

   print('successfully created two nodes with id ${result['data'][0]['row'].join(' and ')}');
 }
 ```

+See the example or test folder for more example usages.

 ## Features and bugs
 Please file feature requests and bugs at the [issue tracker][tracker].